Overview of Probe Servers

 Probe Server List

-The Probe Server page provides a full list of servers we use to monitor all checks configured within your account.
-Click Support > Probe Servers to find this list.
-Users have the option to export a CSV list of the available probe servers.
+Users have the option to export a CSV list of the available probe servers by clicking Export.
 The number of probe servers available for the checks you configure may vary based on the account's subscription level.

-Users can also access the probe server list from the add/edit check screen as depicted below:whitelisting-from-check.png
+Users can also access the probe server list from the add/edit check screen, as depicted below:

 For more information on when Uptime.com will alert you, you may want to review our documentation on Sensitivity and Retries.
 For any other questions, contact support@uptime.com.